emalitsa said: Your nails are absolutely stunning! such great swatches, so lovely! xx

-Anonymous asked: Hi!
+Anonymous said: Hi!
 I love your blog and I was wondering, do you file your nails so that they are flat instead of rounded at the tips?

 Thanks!
 And yes, I file my nails like that on purpose for two reasons.
 First, it’s really easy to just file your nails into a straight line, lol.
 (I’m not sure I have the patience to file my nails in a rounded shape!)
 And second, I’ve been trying to keep my nails a little shorter, and I think square nails look great short.
 Of course…sometimes I get busy with life and my nails turn into claws before I have a chance to file them back down again!

-Anonymous asked: How do you paint your nails so perfect??
+Anonymous said: How do you paint your nails so perfect??
 I am amazed!
 Please tell me, I can never quite get my cuticle area as clean and perfect as i would like.

 Honestly, it’s a “practice makes perfect” thing!
 Someone else did ask me this before, though, so I have a slightly more detailed answer here. :)

-Anonymous asked: You're back!
+Anonymous said: You're back!
 (Like Voldemort, only I'm much happier about it!)
 You /are/ back...right?

 Haha!
 Yes, I’m back!